GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 // Historic context
 This task has been referred to as computational room acoustic modeling or auralization.
-This second term was coined in 1993 by Kleiner et al. @kleiner_auralization-overview_1993 #draft[find PDF], inspired by the concept of visualization for visual rendering.
+This second term was coined in 1993 by Kleiner et al. @kleiner_auralization-overview_1993, inspired by the concept of visualization for visual rendering.
 The first works on acoustic rendering #todo

 Several approaches have been employed to tackle the auralization task.